 MUSC 2395 Piano Proficiency Exam is a required exit exam for the AFA in Music (General track).
-It serves as proof of keyboard competency for students transferring to a four-year college or university.
-At Sheridan College, it is administered in several sections during the final weeks of Keyboard Theory IV.
+It proves keyboard competency for students transferring to a four-year college or university.
+At Sheridan College, students complete the exam during the final weeks of Keyboard Theory IV.